-Punongbayan & Araulio

-20th Floor, Tower 1 The Enterprise Center 6766 Ayala Avenue 1200 Makati City Philippines
+Punongbayan & Araulio 20th Floar, Tower 1 The Enterprise Center 6766 Ayala Avenue 1200 Makati City Philippines

-T+63 2 988 2288
+T +63 2 988 2288

-The Board of Directors and Stockholders

-Chelsea Logistics and Infrastructure Holdings Corp. and Subsidiaries

-(Formerly Chelsea Logistics and Holdings Corp.)

-(A Subsidiary of Udenna Corporation)

-Stella Hizon Reyes Road
+The Board of Directors and Stockholders Chelsea Logistics and Infrastructure Holdings Corp. and Subsidiaries (Formerly Chelsea Logistics and Holdings Corp.)
+(A Subsidiary of Udenna Corporation) Stella Hizon Reyes Road Bo.

-Bo.
 Pampanga, Davao City

 We have audited, in accordance with Philippine Standards on Auditing, the consolidated financial statements of Chelsea Logistics and Infrastructure Holdings Corp. and Subsidiaries (the Group) for the year ended December 31, 2019, on which we have rendered our report dated February 12, 2020.
 Our audit was made for the purpose of forming an opinion on the basic consolidated financial statements taken as a whole.
-The applicable supplementary information (see List of Supplementary Information) is presented for purposes of additional analysis in compliance with the requirements of Revised Securities Regulation Code Rule 68, and is not a required part of the basic consolidated financial statements prepared in accordance with Philippine Financial Reporting Standards.
-Such supplementary information is the responsibility of the Group's management.
+The applicable supplementary information (see List of Supplementary Information) is presented for purposes of additional analysis in compliance with the requirements of Revised Securities Regulation Code Rule 68, and is not a required part of the basic consolidated financial statement.
+The supplementary information is the responsibility of the Group's management.
 The supplementary information has been subjected to the auditing procedures applied in the audit of the basic consolidated financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic consolidated financial statements taken as a whole.